mrkamel/spella/README.md

 # spella

-Multi-language, Multi word, utf-8 spelling correction server using a levenshtein automaton and a Trie.
+Multi-language, Multi word, utf-8 spelling correction server for e.g. search engines using a levenshtein automaton and a Trie.
 Written in kotlin.

 * Is capable of splitting words, joining words, correcting phrases, etc
 * Calculates distances according to damerau-levenshtein and scores multi